 In an individual physically dependent on opioids, administration of the recommended usual dosage of the antagonist will precipitate an acute withdrawal syndrome.
 The severity of the withdrawal symptoms experienced will depend on the degree of physical dependence and the dose of the antagonist administered.
 If a decision is made to treat serious respiratory depression in the physically dependent patient, administration of the antagonist should be begun with care and by titration with smaller than usual doses of the antagonist.

-Initiate the dosing regimen for each patient individually, taking into account the patient's severity of pain, patient response, prior analgesic treatment experience, and risk factors for addiction, abuse, and misuse (see WARNINGS).
+There is variability in the opioid analgesic dose and duration needed to adequately manage pain due both to the cause of pain and to individual patient factors.
+Initiate the dosing regimen for each patient individually, taking into account the patient’s underlying cause and severity of pain, prior analgesic treatment and response, and risk factors for addiction, abuse, and misuse [see WARNINGS].

 Initiating Treatment with Oxycodone and Aspirin Tablets

-Initiate treatment with one tablet every 6 hours as needed for pain.
+Initiate treatment with one tablet every 6 hours as needed for pain, and at lowest dose necessary to achieve adequate analgesia.
+Titrate the dose based upon the individual patient’s response to their initial dose of oxycodone and aspirin tablets.
 The maximum daily dose of aspirin should not exceed 4 grams or 12 tablets.

 Individually titrate oxycodone and aspirin tablets to a dose that provides adequate analgesia and minimizes adverse reactions.
-Continually reevaluate patients receiving oxycodone and aspirin tablets to assess the maintenance of pain control and the relative incidence of adverse reactions, as well as monitoring for the development of addiction, abuse, or misuse (see WARNINGS).
+Continually reevaluate patients receiving oxycodone and aspirin tablets to assess the maintenance of pain control, signs and symptoms of opioid withdrawal, and other adverse reactions, as well to reassess for the development of addiction, abuse, or misuse (see WARNINGS).
 Frequent communication is important among the prescriber, other members of the healthcare team, the patient, and the caregiver/family during periods of changing analgesic requirements, including initial titration.

 If the level of pain increases after dosage stabilization, attempt to identify the source of increased pain before increasing the oxycodone and aspirin tablets dosage.
-If unacceptable opioid-related adverse reactions are observed, consider reducing the dosage.
+If after increasing the dosage, unacceptable opioid-related adverse reactions are observed (including an increase in pain after a dosage increase), consider reducing the dosage [see WARNINGS].
 Adjust the dosage to obtain an appropriate balance between management of pain and opioid-related adverse reactions.

 Do not abruptly discontinue oxycodone and aspirin tablets in patients who may be physically dependent on opioids.
 Rapid discontinuation of opioid analgesics in patients who are physically dependent on opioids has resulted in serious withdrawal symptoms, uncontrolled pain, and suicide.
 Rapid discontinuation has also been associated with attempts to find other sources of opioid analgesics, which may be confused with drug-seeking for abuse.
 Patients may also attempt to treat their pain or withdrawal symptoms with illicit opioids, such as heroin, and other substances.